 /content.
 This is the directory which contains the content files.
 Read this to understand how pages are organized in that folder

 In this directory you should place images,

-This folder controls a lot of parameters regarding the site generation.
+This folder controls many of the parameters regarding the site generation.

 This is the theme we’re using.
-It’s a submodule (so to get it you need to run
+It’s a submodule (to get it you need to run